Languages of Belgium: Yiddish

 Yiddish is spoken by many among the 18,000 Jews living in Antwerp, where there is a considerable number of orthodox Jews who "maintain a largely traditional Jewish way of life...[in which]
 Yiddish is widely spoken even outside the homes and also by Jews who were born in Belgium."

-Sinte Romani

-Sinte Romani is spoken by the Sinti Roma minority in Belgium.

 Sign languages

 LSFB

 LSFB, or French Belgian Sign Language, is used primarily in Wallonia and Brussels and is related to LSF and other Francosign languages.
 It developed from Old Belgian Sign Language, which developed as a result of contact between Lyons Sign Language and LSF.

 VGT

 Like LSFB, Flemish Sign Language, or VGT, is a Francosign language descended from Old Belgian Sign Language.
 It is used primarily in Flanders, with five major regional dialects: West Flanders, East Flanders, Antwerp, Flemish Brabant, and Limburg.
 There is dialectal variation between men and women speakers due to historical developments of the language.